 Raising children is certainly rewarding, but it isn’t always easy.
 Power struggles, misbehavior and disrespect can happen in every family.
 Fortunately, small changes in your parenting style can make a big difference in minimizing negative behaviors.

 In teaching parents to redirect their children’s behavior, we focus on three key principles that can be implemented day in and day out — and they work with children of any age, from toddlers to teens.
-I raised four sons who are now between 24 and 30, and these principles have worked beautifully for us.

 Most of us were raised autocratically — we respected our parents, but it was out of fear of getting caught misbehaving.
 That worked a while ago, but these days, it is a lot harder to catch kids doing things they shouldn’t be doing.

 Many homes have only one parent, and in many two-parent homes, both mom and dad are at work all day.
 As a result, kids spend more time on their own, and it is much more important for them to develop their own internal control mechanisms as opposed to the external controls provided by parents and other adults.

 In mutual respect parenting, you’re firm out of respect for yourself, and you’re kind out of respect for your child.
 This parenting style is based on the same democratic principles that we have in America: there are a lot of freedoms, and there are rules.
 It’s not a free-for-all.

 For example, you might have a rule that bedtime is at 8 p.m., but you can tell your child, “It’s eight o’clock.
 You can either hop into bed or I can carry you there.”

 As often as you can, get your child to help you solve a problem.
 That in itself will empower him, and he will feel respected and respect your wishes as well.

 Imagine your child comes home with a skinned knee.
 An autocratic parent might say, “I can hardly see where you scraped it.
 Now stop crying and go back outside before I really give you something to cry about.”